At 7 Hours Long, The Inheritance Still Doesn’t Tell the Full Story of HIV/AIDS

 A shirtless man stands on stage, streaking fake blood across his corrugated abdomen and retelling a euphoric bathhouse orgy that turned into an HIV scare.
 A quick flight to the nearest city with post-exposure prophylaxis (PEP) meant that this sexual encounter would remain just a scare.
 Little is said about the reality that not everyone can go to those lengths for lifesaving medication.
 That is the great tension in Mathew Lopez’s play, “The Inheritance,” which tries to speak on the progress in ending the HIV/AIDS epidemic without acknowledging that it still remains a plague for some communities.

 The two-part, seven-hour play performed over two nights (or one very long day) is a reimagining of E.M.
 Forster’s “Howard’s End” that originally premiered at London’s Old Vic in 2018.
 A Broadway transfer in 2019 led to 11 Tony nominations and four wins, including Best Play.
 However, this story, which chronicles three generations of gay men reflecting on the impact of the HIV/AIDS epidemic on their community, drew criticism for its primarily white casting and portrayal of queer life that largely excludes the experiences of people of color.
 In an op-ed for the New York Times, Lopez wrote that race in “The Inheritance” “is not one of its central themes…[and] is a decision that I made consciously as a person of color.”
+That choice is disappointing because it neuters the play, removing its ability to agitate audience members into action.
+And action is needed, particularly when the queer Latine community that he is a part of is experiencing a new HIV diagnosis rate that is nearly double the national rate.

 Two and a half years later, the Geffen Playhouse in Los Angeles is shouldering the weight of that admission with a new production that opened on October 16.
 Although the play’s book remains the same, there has been an intentional effort to build a racially inclusive cast this time around.